ElanMedoff/josh-css/rendering-logic-2/README.md

 }

 .second.box {
+  // z-index defaults to auto, which is 0
   z-index: 1;
 }
 ```

-BUT this only applies to two statically positioned elements, or two non-statically positioned elements.
+BUT this only applies to two non-statically positioned elements.
 If you have a statically positioned element and a non-statically positioned element in a single stacking context, no matter how much you crank up the z-index of the statically positioned element, it won't go above the non-statically positioned element!

 ## Stacking contexts